Coronavirus digest: US begins vaccine rollout | DW | 15.12.2020

 The biggest vaccination program in US history is now underway.
 Canada and the United Arab Emirates also have also begun vaccinating residents.
 Follow DW for the latest.

-The United States began distributing the first doses of the Pfizer-BioNTech vaccine against COVID-19 on Monday, just days after it was approved by the Food and Drug Association (FDA).
+The United States began distributing the first doses of the BioNTech-Pfizer vaccine against COVID-19 on Monday, just days after it was approved by the Food and Drug Association (FDA).

 New York nurse Sandra Lindsay received the first vaccine dose in the country, live on television.